Different types of ULIP charges

 This is a percentage of the premium appropriated towards charges from the premium received.
 The allocation rate, referred to as the remaining balance, is the portion of the premium designated for purchasing units within the policy's fund.
 This percentage is explicitly disclosed and may fluctuate based on the policy year, premium amount, and premium type.

 This fee, calculated as a percentage of asset value, is deducted by adjusting the NAV.
-It's applied during the daily computation of NAV.
-The maximum cap for fund management charges is set at 135 basis points per annum for each segregated fund, excluding discontinued policy funds.
+It's applied during the daily computation of NAV. .
 For discontinued policy funds, the cap on fund management charges is 50 basis points per annum.

 This fee encompasses expenses beyond those covered by premium allocation charges and fund management charges.
 It may be a fixed amount, a percentage of the premium, or a percentage of the sum assured.
 Levied at the start of each policy month, it's deducted from the unit fund by redeeming units equivalent to the charge.
 This fee may remain constant throughout the policy term or vary at a predetermined rate of change not exceeding 5% per annum.